Tricked-dev/discord-akairo/docs/general/updates.md

 ### Emphemeral responses

 If you are unaware, an emphemeral response is what causes the "Only you can see this" response with slash commands.
 You can cause the command to do this with the `slashEmphemeral` command option.
 Just add `slashEmphemeral: true` and it will respond privately.

 Warning: fetchReply will not work with emphemeral responses.

+> This is for slash commands and not normal commands

 ## Tasks